javaftw/big-clock-for-chess-dot-com/README.md

 # Big Floating Chess Timer 🏁⏱️

-A draggable, feature-rich timer overlay for Chess.com that provides enhanced visual and audio feedback based on remaining time.
+A Tampermonkey userscript that adds a draggable, feature-rich timer overlay to that popular chess website with enhanced visual and audio feedback based on remaining time.
+IT DOES NOT INTERFERE OR INTERACT WITH THE GAME IN ANY WAY.

+Installation

+Open Tampermonkey and create a new script
+Replace all the template code with this userscript Save (Ctrl+S or Cmd+S) and navigate to any Chess.com game Done!
+The timer will appear automatically during games

 ![Chess Timer Demo](https://img.shields.io/badge/Chess.com-Compatible-green) ![Version](https://img.shields.io/badge/Version-2025--08--08-blue) ![License](https://img.shields.io/badge/License-MIT-yellow)